pepaaran/agds_proseminar_example/README.md

 ```
 ├── README.md                <- The top-level README includes instructions to use this repository
-|                               and the project proposal for the AGDS Proseminar
+|                               and the project proposal for the Proseminar
 │
 ├── agds_proseminar_example.Rproj    <- R project file
 |